br1anlee/Develup-client/README.md

 ## User Stories
 ---
+* I would like to upload a picture and display it in my profile page.
 * I would like to look at community made decks.
-* I would like to create my own decks and see my own decks.
+* I would like to create decks and utilize them.
 * I would like to edit my own decks.

 ## Deployed Link